Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 );
 ```

 Done!
-No authentication, no bootstrapping of the full web interface.
-But any library code can be used.
+No authentication, no bootstrapping of the full web interface, yet any library code can be used.